 Wilson maintains the GEP servers and develops the annotation tools used by GEP faculty and students (e.g., GEP UCSC Genome Browser, Gene Model Checker, Gene Record Finder).
 He creates the Genome Browsers and the evidence tracks for the GEP annotation projects.
 He also assists with curriculum development and provides technical and pedagogical support to GEP faculty and students.
 His research interests are in chromatin packaging and in the evolution of the Drosophila Muller F element.

 Chinmay graduated from Rutgers with Honors in Genetics, Evolutionary Anthropology, and Computational Genomics.
-Since joining the GEP staff in August 2019, Chinmay has focused on building the microPublication pipeline, reconciling gene models and analyzing data for the Pathways Project publications, updating and maintaining the genome browser and tools, and updating curriculum.
+Since joining the GEP staff in August 2019, Chinmay has focused on building the microPublication pipeline, reconciling gene models, training student reconcilers for the Pathways Project, and working closely with the GEP virtual TAs.
+He is developing his skillset to analyze data for the Pathways Project publications.

 Amy plays an integral role in coordinating the logistical and administrative tasks for the GEP.
 She helps to organize collaborative meetings, both virtual and in-person, including making travel arrangements for participants and coordinating payments to vendors.
 Amy also registers members and/or their students for conferences supported by the Sarah Elgin Travel Award.